kubecost/docs/using-kubecost/navigating-the-kubecost-ui/budgets.md

 Selecting _Details_ in the row of a specific budget will open a window displaying all details for your budget, including current spending, budget remaining, reset date, and any existing Actions.

-You can also select _View detailed breakdown_ to display an [Allocations ](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/cost-allocation)query for your budgeted namespace/cluster, or _Download Budget Report_ to download your budget as a PDF file.
+You can also select _View detailed breakdown_ to display an [Allocations](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/cost-allocation) query for your budgeted item, or _Download Budget Report_ to download your budget as a PDF file.

 ### Editing a budget